 This movie documents the Apollo missions perhaps the most definitively of any movie under two hours.
 Al Reinert watched all the footage shot during the missions--over 6,000,000 feet of it, and picked out the best.
-Instead of being a newsy, fact-filled documentary.
-Reinart focuses on the human aspects of the space flights.
+Instead of being a newsy, fact-filled documentary, Reinart focuses on the human aspects of the space flights.
 The only voices heard in the film are the voices of the astronauts and mission control.
-Reinart uses the astronaunts' own words from interviews and from the mission footage.
-The score by Brian Eno underscores the strangeness, wonder, and and beauty of the astronauts' experiences--experiences which they were privileged to have for a first time "for all mankind."
+Reinart uses the astronaunts' own words from interviews and mission footage.
+The score by Brian Eno underscores the strangeness, wonder, and beauty of the astronauts' experiences which they were privileged to have for a first time "for all mankind."
 Written by

 Scott B. Fisher <email@example.com>

 From 1968 til 1972, twenty-four human beings went to the moon.
 Their journey lives as the ultimate adventure story.